minio/docs/source/operations/install-deploy-manage/deploy-operator-helm.rst

 To install the Operator with Helm you will need the following:

 * An existing cluster using Kubernetes 1.19.0 or later (1.21.0 or later recommended).
-* The ``kubectl`` CLI tool with the same version as the cluster.
+* The ``kubectl`` CLI tool on your local host, the same version as the cluster.
-* Helm version xx or greater. https://helm.sh/docs/intro/install/
+* `Helm <https://helm.sh/docs/intro/install/>`__ version xx or greater.
-* yq version xx or greater. https://github.com/mikefarah/yq/#install
+* `yq <https://github.com/mikefarah/yq/#install>`__ version xx or greater.
-* Access to the cluster from your local machine, to run ``kubectl`` commands.
+* Access to run ``kubectl`` commands on the cluster from your local host.

+For more about Operator installation requirements, including TLS certificates, see the :ref:`Operator deployment prerequisites <minio-operator-prerequisites>`.

-This procedure assumes familiarity with referenced Kubernetes concepts and utilities.
+This procedure assumes familiarity the with referenced Kubernetes concepts and utilities.
-While this documentation may provide guidance for configuring or deploying Kubernetes-related resources on a best-effort basis, it is not a replacement for the official Kubernetes Documentation **link**.
+While this documentation may provide guidance for configuring or deploying Kubernetes-related resources on a best-effort basis, it is not a replacement for the official :kube-docs:`Kuber\
+netes Documentation <>`.

 Procedure